IMRC Center, Rm 101

 Owen F. Smith, artist, Professor, and former Director, New Media Department, University of Maine.

-John G. Hanhardt, Senior Curator for Media Arts, Smithsonian.
+John G. Hanhardt, former Senior Curator for Media Arts, Smithsonian.

 Nancy Spector, Deputy Director and Chief Curator, Guggenheim.